The Anderson Model of Burnout Prevention (AMBP™)

 Loss of enthusiasm for activities and work previously cared about

-Emotional withdrawal and reduced empathy
+Emotional withdrawal, resentment and reduced empathy

 Physical symptoms: chronic fatigue, immune compromise